pacificclimate/station-data-portal/docs/developer/configuration.md

 These values default to `undefined`.
 They may be overridden with values of the correct type.

+`stationsQpProvinces`
+- Sets the `provinces` query parameter in the request sent by the app to `/stations`.
+- Type: string.
+- Valid values: Comma-separated list of province codes (e.g., `BC,AB`)
+- Optional.

 `stationFilters`
 - Semicolon-separated set of filter expressions applied to pre-filter (select) station metadata received from API.